ansible-collections/netapp.ontap/README.md

   - na_ontap_software_update - when using REST with ONTAP 9.9 or later, timeout value is properly set.

 ### Minor Changes
+  - na_ontap_nvme_subsystem - report subsystem as absent if vserver cannot be found when attempting a delete.
+  - na_ontap_svm - added vserver as a convenient alias for name when using module_defaults.
   - na_ontap_software_update - deleting a software package is now supported with ZAPI and REST.
   - na_ontap_wait_for_condition - added `snapmirror_relationship` to wait on `state` or `transfer_state` (REST only).
+  - all modules - do not fail on ZAPI EMS log when vserver does not exist.

 ### Added REST support to existing modules
   - na_ontap_ldap_client - added REST support.